DJ Speedsta

 Lesego Nkaiseng (born 4 May 1992), better known as DJ Speedsta, is a South African DJ and TV personality from Johannesburg, South Africa.
 He is best known for his hit single, "Mayo".

+Early life

+Lesego Nkaiseng was born in the Vaal Triangle and later based in Johannesburg; he began DJing while in his teens and gained a reputation in the local club and radio scenes before moving into national broadcast roles.

 Career

+Music

 In April 2015, he joined YFM to host two shows includes: The Hip Hop Floor and Hot 9Nine – Hip Hop.
 In 2017, he also joined Metro FM to host Absolute Hip Hop alongside Luthando Shosha.